newur/blog/content/posts/2020-1-31_11-00/index.md

 In case you are interested in why I always use the first version, check out this post from the legendary Sir Tim Berners-Lee [Cool URIs don't change](https://www.w3.org/Provider/Style/URI)

-Bonus: this little extra config makes sure all requests to the domain with the `blog` sub domain get redirected to the blog.
+Bonus: This little extra config makes sure all requests to the domain without the `blog` sub domain get redirected to the blog.
 This might change in the future, but for now avoids request that go into void.

 ``` bash
 ghostletters.xyz {